Faculty Science and Technology Acquisition and Retention (STARs) Program

 The extent to which the recruitment or retention will contribute to scientific development in areas bridging multiple disciplines, enhancing translation of research from bench to bedside, or provide scientific or technological skills supportive of a number of other investigators and/or programs.

-Successful nominees will have firm institutional commitments for salary support as well as an institutional commitment for equipment and/or renovations requiring an investment of at least of $250,000 by the institution.
+Successful nominees will have firm institutional commitments for salary support as well as an institutional commitment for equipment and/or renovations requiring an investment by the institution.
 Individuals nominated for these funds should show evidence of accomplishment in research with demonstrated capacity for extramural research support and graduate student training.
 There should be clear justification for additional equipment and renovation needs from the Faculty STARs Program for amounts up to $1 million.
 Under some circumstances a sum larger than this amount may be awarded.
-However the level of institutional support required would also be proportionally higher.
+However, the level of institutional support required would also be proportionally higher.

 Requests for funding will be reviewed by members of a scientific Advisory Board.
-Proposals will be considered at any time in both hardcopy and electronic format.
+Proposals will be considered at any time funds are available.

 Rising STARs Program